 By staying on base and avoiding being doubled off to end the inning, Crawford’s heads-up play allowed Ray Sass ’23 to step to the plate with the bases loaded.
 With two outs, the “Masked Man” — the nickname Sass was given by his teammates because he wore a protective face mask after breaking his nose in game two — delivered a two-run single to left field to give the Bears a decisive lead.

 The rally didn’t stop there.
 Next up, Marra, who went 3-for-4 in the game, worked a full count that ended with a line drive to the left-center field wall.
 The hit plated Sass and Hipp to extend the lead over Harvard 6-2.
 Morphew followed with his own two-strike RBI single to bring Marra home, giving the Bears’ a 7-2 lead.

 In the bottom of the seventh, The Crimson made three runs back on five hits against a pair of Brown relievers.
 Brasher then got Brown out of the inning unscathed with a defensive play that knocked out a runner at third base.
 Harvard was unable to complete the comeback in the ninth due to a shut-out closing effort from Seppings.

 The Bears remain enthusiastic and aim to continually build and grow from their team culture, Gottam said — a culture he hopes will give them an edge against their Ivy League competitors.

 “We are continuing to work to build a championship culture,” Gottam said.
 “I am confident in our team to be in the thick of things as the season winds down, and we will continue to learn and improve.”

-Brown will return home for a midweek non-conference matchup against the College of the Holy Cross on Tuesday at 3:30 p.m.
+Brown will compete against the College of the Holy Cross on Tuesday at 3:30 p.m. in a non-conference game.
 This weekend, the Bears will play a three-game series against Columbia at home.